JigyasaSubedi/TechTelligence.github.io/README.md

 ## Getting Started

 You only need access to a stable internet connection to use our website.
+Our website is best viewed on Google Chrome.
 To get started, you can go to: (https://jigyasasubedi.github.io/TechTelligence.github.io/)

 ## Usage